JohnBakhmat/jb.dev/src/pages/faq.md

 ### What are you working on nowadays?

 Nothing big at the moment.
 Mostly studying and helping [create-t3-app](https://github.com/t3-oss/create-t3-app) with localisation.
+The main focus now is a project called [rss-alligator] that is supposed to be a RSS aggregator using Discord bot as a frontend.

 <br />

 ### What is your favourite web framework?

 [Next](https://nextjs.org/) is cool, i love how easy it is to use it.
 [Astro](http://astro.build/) is fire, this site is built with it.
+Looking forward into the future of [framework with horse head twitter logo](https://htmx.org/).

 <br />